tedsluis/dump1090.socket30003/README.md

         -lon <lonitude>                 Location of your antenna.
         -lat <latitude>
 	-maxpositions <max positions>   Default is 100000 positions.
+	-maxweight <number>             Maximum position weight on the heatmap.
+The default is 1000.
 	-resolution <number>            Number of horizontal and vertical positions in output heatmap file.
 	                                Default is 1000, which means 1000x1000 positions.
 	-degrees <number>               To determine boundaries of area around the antenna.
 	                                (lat-degree -- lat+degree) x (lon-degree -- lon+degree)
-	                                De default is 3 degree.
+	                                De default is 4 degree.
 	-help                           This help page.

 note: